juno-ode/Rivo-engine/README.md

 - Files `game.rs` and `add.rs` are **not needed** right now.
 - `lib.rs` links everything together so you can easily `pub use` the engine via `prelude.rs`.
-- To chang any value you of camera at runtim insted of doing example cam.position.x you have to do cam.camera3d.position.x
+- To chang any value of camera at runtime instead of doing, example cam.position.x you have to do cam.camera3d.position.x
 ### At a glance
 - ✔️ What Rivy is
 - ✔️ How it’s structured